 SOAS Standing Orders: Annex XVII: Statement of Primary Responsibilities

-Governing Body has set out a ‘Statement of Primary Responsibilities’, listing 10 core areas of responsibility covered by it and its sub-committees.
+The Board of Trustees has set out a ‘Statement of Primary Responsibilities’, listing 10 core areas of responsibility covered by it and its sub-committees.

 A. The Proper Conduct of Business

 1. To conduct its business in accordance with best practice in higher education corporate governance and with the principles of public life drawn up by the Committee on Standards in Public Life.